-Science at UM [S03-ep04]: Transmissible cancer in mussels
+Science at UM [S03-ep04]: Contagious Cancer in Mussels

-This week, Erika Burioli from the Host-Pathogen-Environment Interactions (IHPE) laboratory talks to us about the transmissible cancer affecting mussels.
-In the second part of the program, Maylis Labonne and Franck Ferraton take us on a tour of the sclerotology platform at the Marbec laboratory.
-The program is broadcast every Wednesday at 6 p.m. onDivergence FM 93.9.
+This week, Erika Burioli from the Host-Pathogen-Environment Interactions Laboratory (IHPE) talks to us about the transmissible cancer affecting mussels.
+In the second half of the program, Maylis Labonne and Franck Ferraton give us a tour of the sclerochronology platform at the Marbec Laboratory.
+The program airs every Wednesday at 6 p.m. onDivergence FM 93.9.

-In their latest study, Erika Burioli and her team at the IHPE were able to provide the first transcriptomic profiling of a cancer that is characterized by its transmissibility.
+In their latest study, Erika Burioli and her team at the IHPE were able to provide the first transcriptomic profiling of a cancer that is transmissible.

-In the second part of the program, we take you on a tour of the sclerotiming laboratory at Marbec, accompanied by Maylis Labonne and Franck Ferraton, who manage to make fish otoliths and shark vertebrae "talk" in order to determine their age and even trace the paths they have traveled.
-Today, they reveal to us their work, which is truly detective work...
+In the second half of the program, we’ll take you on a tour of the sclerochronology lab at Marbec, accompanied by Maylis Labonne and Franck Ferraton, who manage to “read” fish otoliths and shark vertebrae to determine their age or even trace the paths they’ve traveled.
+It’s true detective work that they’re introducing us to today…

 Co-production: Divergence FM / University of Montpellier